davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-07-10-create-new-configmgr-applications-from-script-with-powershell.md

 Some days ago I was asked if I had a script that could create new Configuration Manager 2012 applications (like in the new App model) from script.
 At that time I did not, but this just changed.

-With the new cmdlets most scripts aren&#8217;t that long anymore, so is this, quite short.
+With the new cmdlets most scripts aren't that long anymore, so is this, quite short.

-This script won&#8217;t create all the application types that could be created, like MacOSX, AppV, Android or such.
-This script can only create deployment types for MSI and basic &#8220;script installers&#8221;.
+This script won't create all the application types that could be created, like MacOSX, AppV, Android or such.
+This script can only create deployment types for MSI and basic "script installers".

-MSI is easy, I just did a &#8220;automatic import&#8221; for MSIs.
+MSI is easy, I just did a "automatic import" for MSIs.
 So not too much to do here, at least for me.
 If you need to append some switches/parameters to the commandline, you will have to do that manually after mass import.

 Script installer is a bit more complicated.
-The Add-CMDeploymentType won&#8217;t allow you to add any other detection method than detection by script.
-You can&#8217;t add a detection by file / registry / folder / &#8230; via the powershell cmdlet.
+The Add-CMDeploymentType won't allow you to add any other detection method than detection by script.
+You can't add a detection by file / registry / folder / ... via the powershell cmdlet.

 In this import script I used a placeholder for the detection script, that way the cmdlet will work but you will need to go into these deployment types and reconfigure the detection method to your liking.

-Here&#8217;s an example of how to import AppV applications.
-It&#8217;s german, but if you look at the script I guess you&#8217;ll get the idea.
+Here's an example of how to import AppV applications.
+It's german, but if you look at the script I guess you'll get the idea.

 ## Import via XML